danielcomerio/danielcomerio/README.md

 ## Hi, I'm Daniel 👋 I'm a Developer.

-Hello, my name is Daniel and I'm from Brazil. <br/>
+I'm from Brazil.
-I'm graduated in Bachelor in Information Systems from IFES. <br/>
+I'm graduated in Bachelor in Information Systems from IFES.
 I work as a C# developer with angular, pleasure!

-- 🔭 I'm currently working on my development personal and professional learning new interesting things!!
+🔭 I'm currently working on my development personal and professional, learning new interesting things!!
-- 🧠 I'm currently learning AI for my course completion work, about Git and GitHub to make better use of these tools, C# and Angular to enhance my performance in my job, all in that same order.
+🧠 I'm currently learning about Git and GitHub to make better use of these tools, as well as C# and Angular to enhance performance in my job.
-- 💬 Ask me about Full Stack development, IA and for sure about Japanese anime!
+💬 Ask me about Full Stack development, IA and for sure about Japanese anime!
-- ⚡ Fun fact: I can watch a whole anime in under a day!!! haha
+⚡ Fun fact: I can watch a whole anime in under a day!!! haha

 👔 [linkedin][linkedin] **|**
 📷 [instagram][instagram] **|**